Combat diver in full gear on a boat at the water's edge, ready for cold water maritime training.

 How long after cold water immersion before full physical performance is restored?

 After brief cold water exposures of fifteen to twenty minutes, most operators restore normal physical performance within twenty to forty minutes of effective re-warming.
 After prolonged exposure causing significant core temperature drop, full physical performance restoration may take one to two hours.
-Cognitive performance, decision making, reaction time, typically restores faster than fine motor performance after cold water exposure.
-Operators who want to understand how the strength-endurance demands of amphibious tasks interact with these cold-exposure recovery timelines will find the full framework in strength-endurance for amphibious operations, the two post-exposure performance variables are directly linked.
+Cognitive performance (decision making, reaction time) typically restores faster than fine motor performance after cold water exposure.
+Operators who want to understand how the strength-endurance demands of amphibious tasks interact with these cold-exposure recovery timelines will find the full framework in strength-endurance for amphibious operations.
+The two post-exposure performance variables are directly linked.

 Combat Fitness